opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

   --redline-test
 ```

-To override the default max clients (1000), add a number to the `--redline-test` flag, similar to the following example:
+To override the default max clients (1000), add a number to the `--redline-test` flag, as shown in the following example:

 ```bash
 --redline-test=1500